DigiDuncan/DigiWOF/plans.md

 ### Wheel
 The goal of the Wheel object is to represent the physical Wheel as seen in the game, which has a variety of Wedges on its face, and a "cursor" to select a Wedge.
-It also needs to remeber the "state" of some of these Wedges, as certain Wedges can have multiple peristent states.

 #### Attributes
 ##### `Wheel.cursor` (Wedge)